GenOL: Generating Diverse Examples for Name-only Online Learning: Approach

-When ensembling images generated by different T2I models, a key question arises: \emph{Do we need to use all of them?} While large-scale training datasets have become standard for achieving state-of-the-art deep learning models~\citep{zhao2021dataset, yang2022objects}, training with massive data imposes not only computational burden and time complexity~\citep{sharir2020cost, kim2022dataset}, but also significant energy and carbon footprint~\citep{schwartz2020green, patterson2021carbon}.
-In addition, in CL setups, prolonged training periods can hinder fast adaptation to new concepts~\citep{seo2023budgeted}.
+When ensembling images generated by different T2I models, a key question arises: \emph{Do we need to use all of them?} While training on large-scale datasets is crucial for achieving performances~\citep{zhao2021dataset, yang2022objects}, it increases time-complexity and computational costs~\citep{sharir2020cost, kim2022dataset}, as well as carbon footprint~\citep{schwartz2020green, patterson2021carbon}.
+Moreover, in CL setups, extended training times hinder fast adaptation to new concepts~\citep{seo2023budgeted}.

-Therefore, we aim to select a coreset $\mathbf{V}$ from the entire generated data $\mathbf{U}$, and train a learner only using $\mathbf{V}$.
-Specifically, we select $|U_i|$ ($U_i \in \mathbf{U}$) samples from $\mathbf{U}$ for $\mathbf{V}$ to maintain the same training cost as using data generated by a single generative model while increasing the diversity of the ensemble set.
-A straightforward selection method for constructing $\mathbf{V}$ is to sample images from each generator with equal weights.
-However, surprisingly, this method degrades the performance of models trained with ensembled images, even compared to those trained on images from a single generative model (\ie, no ensembling), as shown in Tab.~\ref{tab:ensemble_compare}.
-This degradation occurs because the equal-weight selection method does not account for the overlap between images, \ie, diversity.
+Therefore, we select a coreset $\mathbf{V}$ from the entire generated data $\mathbf{U}$, and train a learner only using $\mathbf{V}$.
+Specifically, to maintain the same training cost as a single-generator setup while enhancing diversity, we sample the number of samples generated by a single generator (\ie, $|U_i|$ samples) from $\mathbf{U}$.
+A straightforward approach to constructing an ensemble set $\mathbf{V}$ is to sample an equal number of images from each generator.
+However, surprisingly, this degrades performance, even compared to training on images from a single generator (\ie, no ensembling), as shown in Table~\ref{tab:ensemble_compare}.
+This degradation occurs because equal-weight sampling fails to account for the overlap between images, \ie, diversity.